xinwenfu/VChat_GTER_CodeReuse/README.md

 #### CreateProcessA
-The [`CreateProcessA(...)`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa) function is used in windows to [fork](https://man7.org/linux/man-pages/man2/fork.2.html) the current process and [execute](https://linux.die.net/man/3/execv) a new process in the forked process's place.
-This is what we use to spawn a Windows command prompt or powershell windows and a pipe to set it's file descriptors (stdin, stdout, and stderr) to read from, or write to the Socket we have created.
+The [`CreateProcessA(...)`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa) function is used in Windows to [fork](https://man7.org/linux/man-pages/man2/fork.2.html) the current process and [execute](https://linux.die.net/man/3/execv) a new process in the forked process's place.
+This is what we use to spawn a Windows command prompt or powershell window and a pipe to set it's file descriptors (stdin, stdout, and stderr) to read from, or write to the Socket we have created.

 The function signature of `CreateProcessA(...)` is shown below:
 ```c